Ramil1988/BirthdayTracker/README.md

 <img width="594" alt="Screen Shot 2022-03-04 at 3 32 54 PM" src="https://user-images.githubusercontent.com/78174628/156940656-6ac0d041-c396-4997-8a9e-715f27f365c8.png">

-We may store data in the list and then recieve the notifications about coming birtday.
+We may store data in the list and then recieve the notifications about the coming birthday.
 Also, in some cases we may need to delete data by swiping to the left from the current list as well as from device's memory.

 <img width="494" alt="Screen Shot 2022-03-06 at 4 20 43 PM" src="https://user-images.githubusercontent.com/78174628/156940683-f249c036-c85f-4878-b484-ecb1c1e1a178.png">